THE WILLOUGHBY DELTAS (Delta 8 (F) and 9)

 Model of the Delta 9.
 Note the "skylight" windows above each of the two passenger cabins in the booms

 Above is a rough sketch of the Delta 9.
 Each boom contained a cylindrical pressure cabin for 18 passengers (36 in total).
-Each cylinder was served by its own set of "air-stairs" that retracted into the boom and each had a toilet, galley and steward.
-The two cylinders and the crew compartment was linked by an emergency unpressurised access tunnel at the thickest part of the wing section.
-It is not at all unlikely that the crew compartment might not have been pressurised, at least on early production examples, with the pilot(s) and navigator using oxygen masks and enduring the dangers and discomforts of high altitude flight.
+Each cylinder was served by its own set of stairs that retracted into the boom and each had a toilet, galley and steward.
+The two cylinders and the crew compartment were linked by an emergency unpressurised access tunnel at the thickest part of the wing section.
+It is not at all unlikely that the crew compartment might not have been pressurised, at least in early production examples, with the pilot(s) and navigator using oxygen masks and enduring the dangers and discomforts of high-altitude flight.

 I've painted the projected Delta 9 airliner as if it had been pressed into service by the RAF during the war, (imagine it carrying high-value passengers and parts to Malta or ball bearings from Sweden).